stef/pwdsphinx/man/sphinx.md

 The `validate_password` configuration setting if enabled, decreases security slightly (by 5 bits).
 In general it should be safe to enable.

+The `userlist` configuration setting is by default enabled, and allows a server operator to correlate records that belong to the same SPHINX user on the same online service.
+If you have multiple accounts on an online service and all of them are handled by the same SPHINX server, the server operator can take note when a userlist record is updated and which SPHINX record belongs to this operation.
+This leaks some information, that can be used by an adversarial server operator to correlate records.

 In this man page we are using echo only for demonstration, you should use something like this instead (or even directly `getpwd(1)` from the